9ixe/Odeon/README.md

 <summary>🎨 <strong>Does Odeon have a Netflix-style theme?</strong></summary>
 <br>

 Odeon's default look is a clean, modern WinUI 3 dark interface.
-It also includes an optional custom theme with a Netflix-inspired look and red accent, if you'd like that style.
-Odeon is not affiliated with, endorsed by, or connected to Netflix — it's simply an optional visual theme.
+It also includes a custom theme with a Netflix-inspired look and red accent, if you'd like that style.
+Odeon is not affiliated with, endorsed by, or connected to Netflix — it's simply a visual theme.

 </details>